nlpsandbox/nlpsandbox-client/README.md

 Python client to interact with the NLP Sandbox

+## Usage

+### Create configuration

+1. Create the file that contains the future environment variables

+        cp .env.sample .env

+2. Update the configuration values in *.env*.
+Set the values of `SYNAPSE_USERNAME` and `SYNAPSE_APIKEY` with the credentials of your Synapse account.

+3. Export the variables defined in .env to environment variables

+        export $(grep -v '^#' .env | xargs -d '\n')

+### Run the client using Docker

+    docker run --rm nlpsandbox/cli

+### Evaluate the performance of a local prediction file

+    docker run --rm nlpsandbox/cli evaluate

 ## Development

 Create a new conda environment using the Python version listed in the